rishabhbits038/react-forms/README.md

 # react-forms
 A simple react project to create forms from a json.
 Specify the mandatory fields, regular expressions, multi select fields from the json itself.

+The components can be used individually as well.

 [Live Demo](http://rishabhbits038.github.io/react-forms/)

 Check the console for output.

+SmartForm can take the json data or the dataUrl that gives the data in the format specified below. data is given preference over dataUrl.

 # Sample Json:
 ```